baldengineer/BaldSENSE_Sensor_Feather_Wing/README.md

     - DS3231S

 ## Status: Work In Progress
-I created this project as a livestream project almost 5 years ago.
-Since then, I have found some issues with the design.
-And, I have learned how to use KiCad significantly better.
+Originally created as a livestream project.
+Being updated for a long-term IoT project.

-I do not recommending building this design yet.
+V3 board fixes many issues with v1 and v2, but has not been tested yet.